JoeySoprano420/WindstromXCode/ReadMe.md

 # Windstrom Starter Kit

 Here's a **full-length immersive interview** between an elite techno-aesthetic publication and the **creator of Windstrom** (Joey Soprano), centered around the origin, vision, architecture, community, and mysticism of the language.
-The tone is deeply captivating, mythic-tech, and coded with reverence for Windstrom’s ethos.
+The tone is deeply captivating, mythic-tech, and coded with respect for Windstrom’s ethos.

 ---